vralle/vralle-lazyload/README.md

 ## Requirements

 When writing the code, I used PHP 7.1 and Wordpress 4.9.
-The plugin has not been tested with other versions of PCP or WordPress.
+The plugin has not been tested with other versions of PHP or WordPress.

 ## Installation